razorsedge/puppet-network/README.md

     }

-Normal interface - static (minimal - no IP):
+Normal interface - no IP:

-    network::if::static { 'eth0':
+    network::if { 'eth0':
       ensure => 'up',
     }